Cayden Thomas Grove

 We were present when the nurse removed all the tubes and dressed him in the same blue stripy sleepsuit he was wearing two days earlier when he fell ill.
 Our family were able to come in to say goodbye.
 The nurse removed the ventilator and took a photo of him with his teddy bear.
 I picked him up for the very last time, and carried him into a quiet room.
 Our family were there and we all took it in turns to say our farewells.
 Some of our family had a cuddle, others gave him a kiss goodbye, my mother in-law had her first and last cuddle at the same time.
 Everyone was deeply sad and upset and no-one could understand how this had happened so quickly.

 The results of the post mortem showed Cayden did have GBS meningitis and septicaemia.
 He died aged 22 days on 29th April 2008 and that day a little bit of us died with him.
 We’ll never get over Cayden’s death, but one day we’ll learn to live with it.
 We’ll always remember him as our son but our lives will never be the same again.
 We are shocked to the core without our son in our family.

-Three years have passed now and we've learnt to value the important things in life.
-We have our daughter Megan, and since Cayden died we've been blessed with another son called Toby.
-We gave him his big brother's name as his middle name and we'll make sure he and Megan know all about Cayden as they grow up.
-The special little boy who fought so hard to stay but sadly didn't have a chance to survive.
+Quite a few years have passed now and we've learnt to value the important things in life.
+We have our daughter Megan, and since Cayden died we've been blessed with 2 more amazing sons called Toby and Archie.
+Toby was born 2 days after Cayden's first anniversary and we gave him his big brother's name as his middle name.
+As the children grow, we'll make sure they know all about Cayden, their brother, the special little boy who fought so hard to stay but sadly didn't have a chance to stay.